Flaviasv/Flavia-Viana-Full-Stack-Application-Project-Group-1/README.md

 ## Overview
 This is my individual e-commerce store module for the Full Stack Application Team Project.
 It provides a RESTful API for managing products in my store, with data persisted in MongoDB Atlas.

+## Disclaimer
+This application is for demonstrating student web development skills only.
+All data shown is for educational and portfolio purposes.

+## Author
+Flavia Viana - vian0006.algonquinlive.com

+## Course
+Web Programming - Full Stack Application Project

 ## Tech Stack
 - **Backend:** Node.js, Express.js
 - **Database:** MongoDB Atlas with Mongoose ODM